wireapp/wire-server/docs/src/how-to/administrate/elasticsearch.rst

 How to manually look into what is stored in elasticsearch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See also the elasticsearch sections in :ref:`investigative_tasks`.
+See also the elasticsearch sections in :ref:`investigative-tasks`.

+.. _check-the-health-of-an-elasticsearch-node:

 Check the health of an elasticsearch node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~